Collage

 The centre stitch is on a cable needle at the front of the work

-• ·knit together the first two stitches on the left hand needle.
+• knit together the first two stitches on the left hand needle.
 This is the first decrease.

 Knitting two stitches together for the first decrease

-The "Ian Young" method
+• The "Ian Young" method

-• The "Ian Young" method is to slip the stitch from the cable needle onto the left needle.
+• Slip the stitch from the cable needle onto the left needle.
 Then slip the last stitch from the right needle onto the left needle.
-Carefully pull the stitch that was on the cable needle over this last stitch.
+With your fingers, or maybe a crochet hook, carefully pull the stitch that was on the cable needle over this last stitch.
 This is now your new centre stitch.
-So, insert the safety pin into it and carry on ribbing.
-I have tested this easier method and it works in the same way as my original method but is much safer and quicker.
-It is the method I will choose to follow the next time I knit this pattern.
+So, insert the safety pin into it.
+Return this stitch to your right needle and carry on ribbing.

 • complete the number of rounds as specified in your pattern.